 Cornell's Baker Program in Real Estate is similar to an MBA, with a specific industry focus.
 MBA students can choose from some real estate electives, or choose to pair their degree with an MPS (Master of Professional Studies) in Real Estate.View School Profile

 The school is one of the few in the region to offer an MBA specialization in Real Estate.
 The finance-heavy curriculum focuses on the unique aspects of real estate investment and development in Asia.View School Profile

 MBA students can choose to pursue the school’s well reputed “Real Estate Program” which addresses a number of important topics in the industry, with classes like “Real Estate Finance & Investment” and “Developing a Real Estate Project.”
 Through the program, MBA students can also arrange to do an internship in a real estate organization.
 The school also hosts the “Stanford Alexander Center for Excellence in Real Estate,” which serves as a hub for the academic offerings in real estate.
-Fifteen percent of the Bauer MBA class of 2020 went into real estate roles, the highest percentage of all schools surveyed by FIND MBA.View School Profile
+In recent years, upwards of fifteen percent of the school's MBA cohorts have gone into real estate roles.View School Profile

 Real estate is major industry in the Greater Toronto Area (GTA), and Rotman is tapping into this with its Centre for Real Estate and Urban Economics, which looks at housing markets, commercial real estate, and more.
 Rotman MBA students can pursue a major in Real Estate; three percent of the most recent MBA class landed jobs in the real estate industry.View School Profile